When can I use contraception after having a baby?

-You can usually start using a diaphragm or cap (92% to 96% effective if used correctly) around six weeks after giving birth.
+You can usually start using a diaphragm or cap (92% to 96% effective if used correctly) around 6 weeks after giving birth.

-If you used a diaphragm or cap before becoming pregnant, see your GP or contraception (family planning) clinic after the birth to make sure it still fits correctly.
+If you used a diaphragm or cap before becoming pregnant, see a GP or a doctor or nurse at a contraception clinic after the birth, to make sure it still fits correctly.

 This is because childbirth and other factors, such as gaining or losing weight, can mean you need a different size.